 - The North West region has the highest proportion of individuals with disabilities, at 25%. - The Eastern region has the lowest proportion of individuals with disabilities, at 10%. - The North West region demonstrates better representation of individuals with disabilities compared to other regions.

-- London has the highest proportion of non-White British individuals, at 32%. - The South West region has the lowest proportion of non-White British individuals, with just 7%.
+- The South West region has the lowest proportion of non-White British individuals, with just 7%.